-7 mistakes you're making when cooking steak - & how to fix them!
+7 mistakes you're making when cooking steak - and how to fix them

 Turning your meat with a fork or salting it well before cooking could wreck a great steak.
 Here's how to remedy these and other common mistakes

 Buy well-aged, vacuum-packed steak which has got some fat because this is what makes it so flavoursome and juicy; Rib eye has a good marbling of fat which makes it melt-in-the-mouth tender.